LauraBeatris/amazon-next/README.md

 }
 ```

-To map environment variables, you need to create secrets with the commands provided by the [Now CLI](https://zeit.co/download)
+You're able to create secrets with the commands provided by the [Now CLI](https://zeit.co/download) in order to map environment variables,

 ```
 now secrets add <secret-name> <secret-value>
 ```

-And then use them as the values of the env variables that you want to map inside of the build configuration.
+Use them as the values of the env variables that you want to map inside of the build configuration.

 # :bug: Issues